HackRTU/SithScope/README.md

 ## Overview

 This tool (initial phase) is designed to perform information exfiltration in industrial environments through industrial protocols that allow such communication.
-**Version:** v0.3 — **27/10/2025**
+**Version:** v0.3 — **27/10/2025** In this version all the capabilities of the tool are focused on the industrial protocol Modbus.
+In a future version the tool will have the capabilities to use other industrial protocols with functions to allow the exfiltration.

 This release provides the capability to exfiltrate data from a file on an engineering workstation (EWS) in a modular, non-automated fashion.

-Below is a detailed explanation of the attack process.
+Below is a detailed explanation of the tool processes and phases.

 ---

 ## OBJECTIVES AND SCOPE

-The objective of the attack is to exfiltrate information using industrial protocols.
+The objective of the tool is to exfiltrate information using industrial protocols without being detected.
 To provide initial visual context, the original material included an image showing the assets involved and the types of protocols used between them.

 <img width="894" height="582" alt="image" src="https://github.com/user-attachments/assets/a51bbbc7-bb2e-42f0-aa80-da9495998e3b" />